petermking18/enpm818n-midterm/README.md

     - `BastionAMI`: This can usually remain it's default.
 It's just the first Linux AMI on the free tier from AWS's AMI Catalog
     - `BastionKeyPair`: This should be the name of the keypair on your aws account from prerequisite 1.
 It will be the method of authentication should you ssh into the system.
     - `DatabasePassword`: Enter any strong password.
 You shouldn't need to use it unless you want to directly connect to the database for debugging purposes.
-    - `DatabaseStartpointSnapshot`: This should remain it's default.
-It's the snapshot Peter is sharing from his AWS account.
     - `WebserverAMI`: This should remain it's default.
 It's the AMI image Peter is sharing from his AWS account.
 3. Once the stack is up and running, look in the Outputs, and `WebserverURL` should be the location of the running website.